bhparekh123/bhparekh123.github.io/index.md

-# This is a perosnal website
+# This is a personal website

 Stuff
 > fun quote